-Effective January 1, 2018 we adopted ASU 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipt and Cash Payments.
+Effective January 1, 2018 we adopted ASU 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments.
 This ASU requires changes in the presentation of certain items, including but not limited to debt prepayment or debt extinguishment costs; contingent consideration payments made after a business combination; proceeds from the settlement of insurance claims; proceeds from the settlement of corporate-owned life insurance policies and distributions received from equity method investees.
 The adoption of this ASU did not have a material impact on our unaudited consolidated financial statements.

 In February 2016, the FASB issued ASU 2016-02, Leases.
 The objective of this update is to improve financial reporting about leasing transactions.
 ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period.
 We are currently evaluating the potential impact that the adoption will have on our disclosures and financial statements.
 Additionally, we are in the process of evaluating and designing the necessary changes to our business processes and controls to support recognition and disclosure under the new standard.
-As part of our evaluation process we have established an implementation team and are in the process of implementing a third-party supported lease accounting system to facilitate the accounting and financial reporting requirements.
+As part of our evaluation process we established an implementation team and licensed a third-party supported lease accounting system to facilitate the accounting and financial reporting requirements.
+The implementation team is currently using the lease accounting system to input and review individual leases.